By: The Stoner Molding Solutions Experts

 During the course of molding, some resins may produce buildup on the tool more readily than others.
 Nylon, for example, has a reputation for fast buildup.
 Also, if production must be halted because parts begin to show specks of degraded resin, it is a good idea to clean the tool.

-Stoner Molding Solutions is a leading supplied in industrial mold release agents in the polyurethane, plastic, rubber and composites fields, based in Quarryville, Pa.
+Stoner Molding Solutions is a leading supplier of industrial mold release agents in the polyurethane, plastic, rubber and composites fields, based in Quarryville, Pa.
 For more information, call +1-717-786-7355 or visit www.stonermolding.com